Roy Park (sportsman): Football career

 Park had medical studying commitments at Melbourne University in 1914, leaving him free for few games, but still managed to kick 36 goals for the season that was University's last in the VFL competition.

 In 1915 Park played with VFL club Melbourne, where he kicked 35 goals in 13 games, but was suspended for four matches for striking Gerry Balme of St Kilda, despite three witnesses coming forward to say that Park had not hit the player at all.
 Park refused to play football again after his suspension, ending his VFL career with 146 goals in 57 matches.
-However, following the end of the war, Park returned to football, playing with Footscray Football Club—he was conducting his medical practice in Footscray at the time—who were then a member of the Victorian Football Association (VFA).
-In the 1920 VFA second semi-final replay, Park won the match for Footscray against North Melbourne Football Club with a dramatic kick that dribbled through for a goal with less than ten seconds left on the clock.
+However, following the end of the war, Park returned to football, playing with Footscray—he was conducting his medical practice in Footscray at the time—who were then a member of the Victorian Football Association (VFA).
+In the 1920 VFA second semi-final replay, Park won the match for Footscray against North Melbourne with a dramatic kick that dribbled through for a goal with less than ten seconds left on the clock.

 World War I

 A registered medical practitioner, Park enrolled in the Australian Army Medical Corps of the Australian Imperial Force on 12 July 1917.
-Upon enrolling, Park was given the rank of captain and left Australia on 4 August 1917 aboard the HMAT Themistocles.
+Upon enrolling, Park was given the rank of captain and left Australia on 4 August 1917 aboard HMAT Themistocles.
 He served with the 5th Field Ambulance Unit and was mentioned in dispatches in the London Gazette on 11 July 1919 and in the Commonwealth of Australia Gazette on 30 October 1919.
 Park returned safely to Australia on 2 June 1919 after the conclusion of World War I.

-In May 1919, an unidentified former Melbourne footballer, wrote to the football correspondent of The Argus as follows:
+In May 1919 an unidentified former Melbourne footballer, wrote to the football correspondent of The Argus as follows: